letelescope/ascom-flat-panel/README.md

 ### Firware "unit" testing

-Once the firware uploaded, one should already have tested that the seeduino was responsive.
-If not reconnect the the board via USB.
+Once the firware is uploaded, one should already have tested that the seeduino was responsive.
+If not, reconnect the board via USB.
 From the Arduino IDE, open the "Serial Monitor".
-Once connected, In the console type
+Once connected, in the console type:

 ``` sh
 COMMAND:PING